by Marion Marks

-We need to be clear that trees, animals and people are all part of the balance of our lives.
+We need to be clear that trees by a recommended company, animals and people are all part of the balance of our lives.
 It’s not about any single tree.
 The case is about respect for those things that make our society, cities, states, America a civil society — It’s that thing that recognizes the “whim to please” or the “casual twitter” should not promote actions that are contrary to the long-term interests of society.
 And, if emailservers and emails as well as responsibility for actions are really important, how can you so easily pick and chose which really count?
 Is it, again, “to the victor goes the spoils?”

 Just as healthcare, education and rule of law are important, the existence of a tree in a public park is important.
 So easily, too many people have blown this off as an insignificant event.
 Why now raise the cry?